Rescue Pets Face Euthanasia — Support Shelters in Desperate Need

 As an advocate for a every shelter pet's right to a happy and healthy life, I pledge to:

 5. Spay and Neuter My Pet

 Spaying and neutering your pets will reduce the number of animals that enter municipal shelters by reducing the number of unwanted pets.
 It also prevents undesirable behavior and health risks which can shorten your pet's life.

 4. Adopt, Don't Shop

 When you adopt a pet from a shelter, you also make space for another animal, saving two lives in the process.
 You can typically find any breed of dog at an animal shelter, many who have already been house-trained.
 The Humane Society of the United States estimates that 25% of the dogs that enter shelters are pure bred and there are breed specific rescues for every type of dog imaginable.

 3. Support Flights to Freedom

-On December 12th, Greater Good Charities is conducting a Drive to Freedom, transporting dozens of pets out of overcrowded shelters in Lafourche Parish, Louisiana and driving them to The Humane Society of Broward.
-Once they arrive, these precious pets will quickly be adopted into loving homes.
+Greater Good Charities supports Drives to Freedom and Flights to Freedom, transporting dozens of pets out of overcrowded shelters and driving them to shelters with room, where they will quickly be adopted into loving homes.

 Most of these are at-risk pets and without this opportunity, might never find their forever homes because of the overcrowding that often happens in shelters during the cold winter months.
 You can help caravan these pets into new loving homes AND keep them happy and healthy during their shelter stay by covering the cost of a trip for $5.